 Follow any other instructions your healthcare provider gives you.

 What happens during a breast MRI?

-- If your procedure will be done with contrast dye, an intravenous (IV) line will be started in your hand or arm.
+- If your procedure will be done with contrast dye, an IV line will be started in your

 - At times, you may be told to hold your breath for a few seconds.